 Hotel Xixim in Celestún

-The tiny Gulf Coast town of Celestún already feels incredibly remote, but to reach our hotel, we had to continue past the final shack, and along a ridiculously bumpy dirt road for another half hour.
-Hotel Xixim is truly the back of beyond, but on pulling into the parking lot, we immediately knew the wearying trek was about to pay off.
+The tiny Gulf Coast town of Celestún was about as remote as possible, but to reach our hotel, we had to continue past its final shack and along a ridiculously bumpy dirt road for another half hour before reaching our hotel.
+Xixim is truly the back of beyond, but when we pulled into the parking lot, we knew the wearying trek was about to pay off.

-More than just a simple hotel, Xixim is like a reconstructed Maya village.
+More than just a simple hotel, Xixim resembles a reconstructed Maya village.
 Guests gets their own deluxe Maya-style thatch-roofed hut, complete with a hammock on the porch, welcome cocktail in a coconut shell, and comfortable beds outfitted with mosquito nets.
-During our stay, we felt completely disconnected from the rest of the world.
+During our stay, we felt completely disconnected from the outside world.
 Which was exactly what we wanted.

-Jürgen was still recovering from the flu, so our stay in Xixim couldn’t have more perfectly timed.
-This is a perfect place for relaxation.
-We would move from the beds to the hammock, over to the pool or the beach.
+Jürgen was still recovering from dengue, so our stay in Xixim couldn’t have more perfectly timed.
+This is an ideal place for relaxation.
+We spent our time moving from the beds to the hammock, over to the pool or the beach.
 When it was time to eat, we’d wander into the restaurant found in a massive palapa, and then head back to our hut for sleep.
 All the while, we were kept company by the sounds of the jungle and wetlands surrounding us.

-Xixim is hard to reach, but that’s a selling point.
-You know your destination is off the beaten path when you drive by flamingos on your way in.
-With a friendly and helpful staff, an excellent restaurant, amazingly speedy wifi, enough on-site activities to occupy even a long stay, and those wonderful huts, Xixim is one of the most unique and comfortable places we’ve been lucky enough to experience recently.
+Xixim is totally off the beaten path, which is its main selling point.
+When you pass flamingos on your way in, you know you’re in the middle of nowhere.
+With a friendly and helpful staff, an excellent restaurant, speedy wifi, enough on-site activities to occupy even a long stay, and those wonderful huts, Xixim offers a unique place to enjoy an extended, disconnected vacation.